 , you need to

-Assuming you are running MySQL Shell in the default interactive mode, you are prompted for your password.
-AdminAPI supports MySQL Shell's Section 4.4, “Pluggable Password Store”, and once you store the password you used to connect to the instance you are no longer prompted for it.
+You are prompted for your password if you are running MySQL Shell in the default interactive mode.
+AdminAPI supports MySQL Shell's Section 4.4, “Pluggable Password Store”, and once you store the password you used to connect to the instance, you will no longer be prompted for it.

-case load balancing is not managed correctly between the two
+balancing is not managed correctly between the two instances,

-instances, and the same instance is always used.
-To avoid this
+and the same instance is always used.
+To avoid this side-effect,

-side-effect, you can specify a classic MySQL protocol session
+you can specify a classic MySQL protocol session explicitly by adding

 option.